emidoan/emidoan/README.md

 ## ✧･ﾟ: * ✧･ﾟ:*  h e l l o  w o r l d  *:･ﾟ✧ *:･ﾟ✧

+i'm emily, and i go by she/her pronouns. i grew up in the inland empire, but now i am going to school at the university of california, irvine!

-i'm emily, and i go by she/her pronouns. i am passionate about developing tech for social good, whether it be through recognizing and solving disparities in tech, or increasing accessibility in digital design. on my free time, i love creating art, watching anime, and social justice organizing.
+i am passionate about developing tech for social good, whether it be through recognizing and solving disparities in tech, or increasing accessibility in digital design. on a technical standpoint, i am interested in front-end development and ui/ux design, but i am open to trying new things! i hope to get my masters in ai/ml or bioinformatics one day to divert my technical skills in the healthcare industry.

+on my free time, i love creating art, watching anime, and social justice organizing.

 **connect with me on [linkedin](https://www.linkedin.com/in/emidoan), visit my [website](https://www.emidoan.com), or reach me via [email](mailto:emilydoan10@gmail.com).**